 Your child will return to the ward after they have recovered from the anaesthetic.
 Some children feel sick and vomit after a general anaesthetic.
-Your child may have a headache or sore throat or feel dizzy, but these side effects are usually shortlived and not severe.
+Your child may have a headache or sore throat or feel dizzy, but these side effects are usually short-lived and not severe.
 Your child can start eating and drinking as normal once they feel like it.

-The lymphatic malformation will almost certainly look worse after the procedure as the bruising and swelling last for a few days.
-It can be helpful to show your child some 'before and after' photographs, such as in this information sheet, so that they are prepared.
+Your child's eye will almost certainly look worse after the procedure as the bruising and swelling last for a few days.
 The treated area will feel uncomfortable afterwards but children's pain relief medicine is usually enough to deal with any pain.